dirkkelly/dirkkelly/content/politics/america/biden-inauguration.md

 image: ''
 ---

+## Unity is not possible if your beliefs are rooted in my oppression.

-Today is an overall good day in politics but we also have to be balanced in our reckoning.
-There are significant issues in the United States that need to be resolved and will take a significant change in policy from the Democrats norm.
+> Today is an overall good day in politics but we also have to be balanced in our reckoning.
+There are significant issues in the United States that need to be resolved and will take a significant change in policy from the Democrats norm. - The Young Turks

 The Young Turks are really covering this fantastically, I'll end up going back to watch the whole coverage.

 {{<youtube OZWm6ex4IsU>}}

-### Unity is not possible if your beliefs are rooted in my oppression.
+{{<twitter 1351941410480562176>}}

 Apparently a bunch of executive orders to be signed at 5pm to drastically rewind the damages of trump.
 Which is good and is also politics.

+## Meanwhile

 Bernie has to get back to his job, of doing politics.